qaintumai/qaintum-ai/qnn-container/docs/api_reference.md

 #### `class QuantumNeuralNetwork`

 **Description:**
-This class integrates the data encoder, QNN layers, and circuit into a trainable PyTorch model.
-It encapsulates initialization, circuit building, and forward-pass computation.
+Encapsulates the entire QNN pipeline — from encoding and circuit construction to training and inference — into a PyTorch-compatible model.

 ---